rowProg/PhoneBookProject/README.md

 This project present simple web application, a telephone book.
 Project was write to AngularJs framework.
 Uses different structurs blocks: components, modules, services.
-In the each file staying the comments by work application.
+In the each file are the comments by work application.

 # For creating a user at the phone book, need will write name, surname and telephone.